stratum/stratum/stratum/docs/phal.md

 TODO({{USERNAME}}): Add a section here for any new adapters you write!

-### Hercules PHAL Interface
+### Stratum PHAL Interface

-The Hercules PHAL provides an implementation of google3/platforms/networking/hercules/hal/lib/common/phal_interface.h.
-This implementation can be found at google3/platforms/networking/hercules/hal/lib/phal/google_phal.h.
+The Stratum PHAL provides an implementation of google3/platforms/networking/stratum/hal/lib/common/phal_interface.h.
+This implementation can be found at google3/platforms/networking/stratum/hal/lib/phal/google_phal.h.
 This interface is used to query information about transceivers, and to receive messages whenever transceivers are plugged or unplugged.